 After completing the shoemaking class, Betwick was birthed on April 4, 2016.
 The initial business model and focus was to make shoes for individuals.
 However, after 2 years in business, Betwick is set to expand its shoemaking services to corporate organisations alike.

-It’s in Betwick’s plan to contribute to the society by training as many youths interested in the business as it can.
+It’s in Betwick’s plan to contribute to society by training as many youths interested in the business as possible.

 Olubunmi Giwa (G-Tuoyo)

 Olubunmi started her shoemaking brand, G-Tuoyo on June 30, 2017.
-As common among business owners, Olubunmi had a personal experience that inspired her venturing into the shoemaking business.
+As common among business owners, Olubunmi had a personal experience that inspired her to venture into the shoemaking business.

 I discovered that when I buy mass product of shoes, they do not last.
 So I wanted footwear that are affordable yet very durable,” Olubunmi stated.
 “Also I’ve always been complimented to have beautiful feet, so it wasn’t out of place for me when I got the idea of making my shoes which I later extended to others for financial gain.”

 With a team of 2, G-Tuoyo shoe production cuts across all kinds of footwear.
-The unique feature of these footwears is that unlike the mass products in the market, they are specifically made to suit potential buyers’ taste and as such they are handmade.
+The unique feature of this footwear is that, unlike the mass products in the market, they are specifically made to suit potential buyers’ tastes and as such they are handmade.

 My intention is to make peoples’ feet smile by what I do,” Olubunmi told smepeaks.

-Her goal also includes having ‘a bubbling’ online and offline store for distribution across the country sooner than later.
+Her goal also includes having ‘a bubbling’ online and offline stores for distribution across the country sooner rather than later.